BIPOC women trail runners

-Community-powered and community-focused, the Athlete Fund eliminates financial barriers for BIPOC runners new to trail running or needing support to stay in the sport, providing access to epic trail racing experiences throughout the Pacific Northwest.
+Community-powered and community-focused, the Athlete Fund removes barriers—financial, social, and systemic—for BIPOC runners new to trail running or needing support to stay in the sport.

 Race Entry Support